PIC Tutorial - RS232 Board

 The

-bottom of the RS232 Board, it has fifteen track breaks, marked with
+bottom of the RS232 Board, it has sixteen track breaks, this example

 Back to hardware page